Joe Murnan: Career

 Mark Webster defeated Murnan 3–0 in the opening round of the 2017 World Championship.

 Murnan lost his PDC Tour Card at the end of 2018 despite managing to qualify for the Grand Slam of Darts for the second consecutive year.
 However, he won it straight back at UK Q-School in January 2019 via the Order of Merit, sealing at least another two years on the ProTour.

 During UK Open 2020, he defeated Harald Leitinger and Karel Sedláček, making it again to the fourth round.
-There he lost 4-10 to Ricky Evans.
+There he lost 4–10 to Ricky Evans.
 He did not qualify for any other major tournaments and after losing in the deciding match and deciding leg to Ciaran Teehan during UK Qualification for PDC World Darts Championship 2021 he lost a chance to maintain his Tour card.

+Murnan again immediately obtained his Tour card back in UK Q-School 2021.
+During the season he qualified for 2021 European Championship, making his debut at this major event.
+In the First round he los 4–6 with Adam Gawlas.
+At the end of the year, Murnan qualified for 2022 PDC World Darts Championship, returning to this venue for the first time from 2017.
+He won his First round match against Paul Lim 3–2, but lost in the Second round 2–3 with Nathan Aspinall.

+Despite appearing only at 2022 UK Open, where he lost in the Second round, Murnan was able to hold his Tour card after finishing the season in top 64 at 63rd place, without qualifying for the World Championship.

+In 2023 he played only at 2023 UK Open, losing in the Third round against Adrian Lewis 0–6.
+Throughout the year Murnan qualified for only one European Tour event and ended up outside of top 64 at the end of the year 2023, therefore he lost his Tour card.

+Having succeeded four times previously, Joe Murnan failed to get through Q School 2024 and missed out on a card for only the second season in 13 years.